S3 users and authentication

 Related information

-Once an S3 user is created and an IAM policy is attached, it is possible to gain temporary credentials to access the S3 API by calling the Assume Role command.
+Once an S3 user is created and an IAM policy is attached, the Assume Role command can be used to obtain temporary credentials to access the S3 API.

-The result of calling the API is an access key, secret key, and session token tuple that can be used to access S3 APIs.
+The result of calling the API is an access key, secret key, and session token that can be used to access S3 APIs.
 The permissions for the temporary credentials are the permissions induced by the user's IAM policy.
-Furthermore, it is possible to supply a different (with reduced capabilities only) IAM policy for the temporary credentials request.
+Furthermore, it is possible to supply a different IAM policy (with reduced capabilities only) for the temporary credentials request.

-Some S3 clients and SDKs (such as boto3), when provided with an access key and secret key pair, support the AssumeRole API automatically.
+Some S3 clients and SDKs, when provided with an access key and secret key pair, automatically support the AssumeRole API.
 They use STS credentials and automatically regenerate a new STS when the previous one expires.

 S3 service accounts are child identities of a single parent S3 user.
 Each service account inherits its privileges based on the IAM policies attached to its parent user.
 S3 service accounts also support an optionally attached IAM policy that restricts its access to a subset of the actions and resources available to the parent user (S3 APIs and S3-related CLI commands).